quaquel/pyNetLogo/docs/source/example2.rst

 We then set up the engines so that they can run the simulations, using a “direct view” that accesses all engines.

-We first need to change the working directories to import pyNetLogo on the engines (assuming the pyNetLogo module is located in the same directory as this notebook, rather than being on the Python path).
-This also ensures we have the proper path to the file we need to load.
-We also send the SALib problem definition variable to the workspace of the engines, so that it can be used in the simulation.
+We first need to change the working directories to ensure the engines can find the NetLogo model.
+We can then also pass the SALib problem definition dictionary to the engines.

 Note: there are various solutions to both problems.
 For example, we could make the NetLogo file a keyword argument and pass the absolute